 the nature of the concern or disclosure and foundation for the concern.
 An opinion of the urgency for action to ensure the individual is safe.

-Your iew of the needs of the child or vulnerable adult and their family.
+Your view of the needs of the child or vulnerable adult and their family.

 Whether the consent of a parent or carer has been given to the referral being made.